 - (4) Upon preparation of appropriate legal documents covering titles, deeds, surveys, and subordination agreements, the closing will be scheduled.
-Prior to closing, all legal documents will be reviewed by the county County and the Soil and Water Conservation District attorneys for verification and accuracy.
-At closing, the owner will execute appropriate full warranty documents conveying conservation easements to the county County in perpetuity.
-After proper recordation of necessary instruments, the chairman chairperson of the board of commissioners Board of Commissioners, or his or her designee, will sign and present the donation verification statement to the landowner.
-The county County will may bear all closing and related costs.
-The county attorney will securely store all pertinent records, including deeds. - (g) Public disclosure.
+Prior to closing, all legal documents will be reviewed by the County and the Soil and Water Conservation District attorneys for verification and accuracy.
+At closing, the owner will execute appropriate full warranty documents conveying conservation easements to the County in perpetuity.
+After proper recordation of necessary instruments, the chairperson of the Board of Commissioners, or his or her designee, will sign and present the donation verification statement to the landowner.
+The County may bear all closing and related costs. - (g) Public disclosure.
 During negotiations concerning the donation of conservation easements, information will be kept confidential as allowed by law.
 Following a donation agreement, information may be made public as provided by law.

 Sec.
-58-756. - Repurchase of conservation easements.
+58-75. - Repurchase of conservation easements.